Pool Maintenance

 After shocking and circulating the water, add an appropriate algaecide if the bloom calls for it.
 For green algae, a standard polyquat algaecide (PolyQuat 60 or similar) is commonly used because it is non-foaming.
 For yellow or black algae, use a product specifically labeled for resistant types and follow its timing instructions; some algaecides should not be added when chlorine is still extremely high.

-Do not rely on algaecide alone without the shock treatment — algaecide is a preventive and supplement, not a standalone treatment for an active bloom.
+Do not rely on algaecide alone without chlorine treatment, brushing, and filtration — algaecide is a preventive and supplement, not a standalone treatment for an active bloom.
 Use copper-based products carefully, especially on plaster or light-colored finishes, because metals can contribute to staining if water chemistry is not managed well.

 Step 5: Filter Continuously and Backwash Often